How do you know if your SaaS product fits a pre-existing category or if you are wading into category creation territory? Here are some exercises to...

-After I hit 10,000 LinkedIn connections, I felt I should do some major work “pruning” this vary valuable tree of relationships.
+After I hit 10,000 LinkedIn connections, I felt I should do some major work “pruning” this very valuable tree of relationships.
 Most of us have been guilty of accepting connection requests from people that you don’t know and who may not be the best fit for what you have to offer.
-I’ve surely done this, and I’ve also send out connection requests to other people who I thought might benefit from my services.
+I’ve surely done this, and I’ve also sent out connection requests to other people who I thought might benefit from my services.

 Long story short, if you do this, you also need to do some spring cleaning once in a while.

-After I have confirmed the list, disconnect the market connections, including sending a nice email to mention that I’m happy to connect again if this person thinks we have valuable work to do together.
+- After I have confirmed the list, disconnect the market connections, including sending a nice email to mention that I’m happy to connect again if this person thinks we have valuable work to do together.

 I’m now going to do this on a regular, say quarterly, basis to keep my network high quality.
-This in not just good for me, but also for the people who have connected with me, and through me.
+This is not just good for me, but also for the people who have connected with me, and through me.

 Get monthly executive SaaS marketing advice in your inbox

 After 15 years of experience in the Software Marketing Industry, Stijn adopted the SaaS model to launch Kalungi, a marketing agency that specializes in assisting B2B SaaS companies.